Grelot/seaConnect--dDocent/README.md

 We provide a [Singularity recipe](Singularity.seaconnect) and ready to run container with all required dependencies.

 ### Build a container
-Build a local container with all required programs and dependencies using Singularity recipe [Singularity.seaconnect](Singularity.seaconnect)
+Build a local container as administrator with all required programs and dependencies using Singularity recipe [Singularity.seaconnect](Singularity.seaconnect)

 ```
 sudo singularity build seaconnect.simg Singularity.seaconnect